martin68/python-property-manager/README.rst

 Installation
 ------------

-The `property-manager` package is available on PyPI_ which means installation should be as simple as:
+The `property-manager3` package is available on PyPI_ which means installation should be as simple as:

 .. code-block:: sh

-   $ pip install property-manager
+   $ pip install property-manager3

 There's actually a multitude of ways to install Python packages (e.g. the `per user site-packages directory`_, `virtual environments`_ or just installing